 Using this model, we examined the influence of dispersal (movement among our 25 populations) and the spatial extent of demographic events (number of populations that received immigrants from population #26) on the persistence of spatial genetic legacies.
 We examined three levels of dispersal capacity (described below) and three different numbers of affected populations (1, 2, or 3) for a total of nine unique scenarios (Table 1).
 Each scenario was then simulated 180 times, for a total of 1,620 (9 × 180) unique replicates for this experiment, excluding the control simulations (Table 1).
-In the next sections, we detail how we modeled dispersal and spatial extent.
+In the next sections, we detail how we modelled dispersal and spatial extent.